kovidgoyal/kitty/docs/graphics-protocol.rst

 When opening files, the terminal emulator must follow symlinks.
 In case of symlink loops or too many symlinks, it should fail and respond with an error, similar to reporting any other kind of I/O error.
+Since the file paths come from potentially untrusted sources, terminal emulators **must** refuse to read any device/socket/etc. special files.
+Only regular files are allowed.
+Additionally, terminal emulators may refuse to read files in *sensitive* parts of the filesystem, such as :file:`/proc`, :file:`/sys`, :file:`/dev/`, etc.

 Local client
 ^^^^^^^^^^^^^^